 What fabric is the map made of and why have you chosen a fabric map?

-The map, which is 30×34.5in, is made of polyurethane laminate, which is the same material used to make cloth diaper covers.
-This is a fantastic material because it is lightweight, waterproof, lightly adheres to many hard surfaces (i.e., it’s slightly sticky), and folds down quite small without wrinkling.
-The foldability aspect is key — we wanted this game to be easily transportable, in contrast to board games and their unwieldy boards.
-The downside is that it is far and away the most expensive component in the game, but we decided not to sacrifice in this area by using paper or a cheaper cloth.
+The map, which is 29×34.5in, will be made of polyurethane laminate or microfiber.
+These materials are lightweight, waterproof, lightly adhere to hard surfaces, and folds down quite small without wrinkling.
+The foldability aspect is key — we want this game to be easily transportable, in contrast to board games and their unwieldy boards.

 What kinds of products will be available for purchase?

-Aside from the starter kit, which will include a map, dice / tokens, and two starter kingdoms, the game will only be sold as self-contained, 200-gold kingdoms so that a player will always have all of the cards they need to play a full game.
-Players will have the option of buying a starter kingdom, with a known card list (although the metal card will be unknown), or a sealed kingdom, with an unknown card list (including a random metal card).
+Aside from the starter kit, which will include a map, dice / tokens, and two starter kingdoms, the game will primarily be sold as self-contained, 200-gold kingdoms so that a player will always have all of the cards they need to play a full game.
+Players will have the option of buying a starter kingdom, with a known card list, or a sealed kingdom, with an unknown card list.
 The sealed kingdoms would be used for limited play.
 Depending on demand, we may also create faction backs that contain 1-2 copies of every card in a faction.